Polk County, Florida: United States control

 In 1821, Florida became a U.S. territory as a result of the Adams-Onis Treaty.
-In 1823 the Treaty of Moultrie Creek created a reservation in central Florida for the Seminoles and other Native Americans in Florida.
+In 1823, the Treaty of Moultrie Creek created a reservation in central Florida for the Seminoles and other Native Americans in Florida.
 What is now Polk County was within the boundaries of that reservation.
 An attempt to remove all Native Americans in Florida to west of the Mississippi River, starting in 1832, led to the Second Seminole War.
 Most of the fighting in the early years of the war occurred north of Polk County.

-By 1837, the Seminoles were being pushed south, and late that year Colonel Zachary Taylor, as part of a coordinated push against the Seminoles, led a column east from Fort Brooke (today's Tampa) into what is now Polk County, and then south between the Kissimmee and Peace river valleys, culminating in the Battle of Lake Okeechobee.
+By 1837, the Seminoles were being pushed south.
+Late that year, Colonel Zachary Taylor, as part of a coordinated push against the Seminoles, led a column east from Fort Brooke (today's Tampa) into what is now Polk County, and then south between the Kissimmee and Peace River valleys, culminating in the Battle of Lake Okeechobee.
 By 1843 the few Seminoles remaining in Florida were confined to an informal reservation in southern Florida.

-While Florida gained statehood in 1845, it was not until 1861, a month after Florida had seceded from the Union, that Polk County was created.
+While Florida gained statehood in 1845, Polk County was created a month after Florida had seceded from the Union.
 It was formed from the eastern part of Hillsborough County and named in honor of former US President James K. Polk, who had been popular with Southerners for supporting the expansion of slavery and whose 1845 inauguration was on the day after Florida became a state.

 Following the Civil War, the county commission established the county seat on 120 acre donated in the central part of the county.
-Bartow, the county seat, was named after Francis S. Bartow, a Confederate colonel from Georgia who was the first Confederate brigade commander to die in battle.
-Colonel Bartow was buried in Savannah, Georgia with military honors, and promoted posthumously to the rank of Brigadier General.
+Bartow, the county seat, was named after Francis S. Bartow, a Confederate colonel from Georgia, who was the first Confederate brigade commander to die in battle.
+Colonel Bartow was buried in Savannah, Georgia, with military honors, and promoted posthumously to the rank of brigadier general.
 The original name of the town was Fort Blount.

-Several other towns and counties in the South changed their name to Bartow.
+Several other towns and counties in the South changed their names to Bartow to honor the brigade commander.
 The first courthouse built in Bartow was constructed in 1867.
 It was replaced twice, in 1884 and in 1908.
 As the third courthouse to stand on the site, the present structure houses the Polk County Historical Museum and Genealogical Library.
 After the Civil War, some 400 Confederate veterans settled here with families before the end of the century.